-But there is a problem: this is not the most efficient way to move between attractions, monuments, and ancient ruins, even more so if you are going to be in Rome for less than a week and want to see a lot of things in a short time.
-Therefore, it is best to know in advance how to get around the city before your trip, and I got you covered: here is a complete guide to the Rome subway.
+But there is a problem, and that is that this is not the most efficient way to move between attractions, monuments and ancient ruins, especially if you are going to be in Rome for less than a week and you want to see a lot of things in a short time.
+Therefore, it is best to know in advance how to move around the city before your trip and for that here is a complete guide to the metro in Rome.

 1. How the Rome subway works

 ATAC stands for 'Agenzia del trasporto autoferrotranviario del Comune di Roma', or in other words, the company in charge of Rome's public transport.
-An ATAC ticket is valid for travel on train, bus, and tram.
+An ATAC ticket is valid for travel by train, bus and streetcar.
 It is also valid for commuter trains (within the metropolitan area of Rome).

 Tickets can be purchased at vending machines or ticket offices in metro stations, and also at tobacconists (marked with a blue sign with a T) and kiosks throughout the city.

-Therefore, whenever you can, I recommend buying tickets from a human at a ticket office, tobacconist, or kiosk and stay as far away as possible from those pieces of junk.
+So, whenever you can, I recommend buying tickets from a human at a ticket office, tobacconist or kiosk and stay as far away from those things as possible.

 2. Which ticket to buy

-If you are going to spend a week in Rome and you plan to move around mainly by public transport, don't think twice: it will be worth buying a CIS ticket, this way, for less than € 3,50 per day you will have unlimited access to the entire transport network of the city.
+If you are going to spend a week in Rome and you plan to move around mainly by public transport, don't think twice: it will be worth buying a CIS ticket since for less than 3,50 € per day you will have unlimited access to the entire transport network of the city.

-The Rome metro is open from 5:30 a.m. to 11:30 p.m. every day except Fridays and Saturdays when service is extended until 1:30 a.m. but with a lower train frequency than the rest of the schedule.
+The Rome metro is open from 5:30 in the morning until 23:30 at night every day, except on Fridays and Saturdays when the service is extended until 1:30 but with a lower frequency of trains than the rest of the schedule.

-4. Traveling by public transportation with the Roma Pass and Hop On Hop Off Bus
+4. Traveling by public transport with the Roma Pass and the Hop On Hop Off Bus

-That said, one thing to keep in mind is that some Rome sightseeing passes, such as the Roma Pass, include a free public transportation pass for two or three days.
-Even if the attractions on this tourist pass don't interest you too much, the savings on public transportation can make it well worth it to buy a Roma Pass.
+That said, one thing to keep in mind is that some Rome Sightseeing Passes, such as the Roma Pass, include a free public transportation pass for two or three days.
+Even if the attractions on this tourist pass don't interest you too much, the savings on public transportation can make it worthwhile to purchase a Roma Pass.